jaredly/j3/Roadmap.md

 - [x] ok validate the stuff
 - [x] move the web UI over to the new type checking and valdiation

-- [ ] ok, so changing a node needs to remove the previous dealio, so it's not hanging around
+- [x] ok, so changing a node needs to remove the previous dealio, so it's not hanging around
 	-

+- [x] hmmmmmm I think this is a listener issue?
+	- I need to keep track of what nodes had errors in the previous one, and do a diff so we can rerender them if necessary

 - [ ] also, get we get a force-directed graph in here?

 - [x] record matches!!!!
 Making so much progress.
-- [ ] why does the error stick around?
+- [x] why does the error stick around? (weird dom not clearing thing, backgroundColor='none' is invalid css)

+- [ ] WELL having let-arrays be formatted as pairs is a little tricky.
+I think storing layout on the map is maybe not my best idea. idk.

 HOVERY things
-- [ ] filter out keywords
+- [x] filter out keywords

 What's a good way to italicize record keys? hmmm maybe in the report, we can include like style stuff?